OUR RESCUES

 15 hands

 Meet Classy Lady, or "CL"—an affectionate, loyal mare who bonds deeply and loves being part of your day.
 She’s known as a “velcro horse” for good reason—whether you're doing liberty work or simply enjoying a quiet moment in the pasture, she’ll be right there with you.
+CL is great with kids, adores grooming time, and never turns down a treat.
+While she’s looking for a home as a companion due to a windswept hind leg, she has so much love to give—and she’s ready to become someone’s most trusted friend.

 What type of home or job are they best suited for?